MejiaJ84/eCommerceSite/README.md

 ![](Images/GoFigure.jpg)

 ## Features
-Databse with CRUD functionality for eCommerce site
+Database with CRUD functionality for eCommerce site
 - Add new models/figures
 - Get data on existing models already in the database
 - Update data on existing models